 2016 – The Si Denny Family celebrates their fourth annual gathering at the Eskasoni powwow.

 1978 – The book Poems of Rita Joe is published on this date by Abenaki Press.

 1997 – The 100th anniversary of Merrigomish Island Mission is held from July 24-26.
 Many residents of the Pictou Landing community are descendants of the original Mi’kmaw inhabitants of Indian Island.

 2014 – Chief Rod Googoo of Waycobah says six Mi’kmaq are now working at Port Hawkesbury Paper.
 He credits a partnership between Port Hawkesbury Paper, Waycobah, KMKNO, and the Mi’kmaw Economic Benefits Office with creation of the positions.

-1984 – For the first time in 65 years more than one hundred Aboriginal people walk to the site of the old Fort Folly reserve in New Brunswick to mark St. Anne’s Day.
+1984 – For the first time in 65 years more than one hundred Indigenous participants walk to the site of the old Fort Folly reserve in New Brunswick to mark St. Anne’s Day.
 Fort Folly was finally deserted in the 1930s.
 According to legend, gold coins found on the shores of the Petitcodiac near Fort Folly during low tide were thought to be the last remnants of pirate treasure buried in the area.

 1750 – Pierre Maillard makes his headquarters at Chapel Island, the site of his first sermon in 1742.

 1964 – Donald Marshall Sr. is elected Grand Chief following the death of former Grand Chief Gabriel Sylliboy who had passed away the previous May.

 1992 – Chapel Island Mission celebrates its 250th anniversary and new Grand Chief Ben Sylliboy is sworn in.